marshki/PowerballPy/README.rst

 Program generates the following set:

-* five (5) pseudo-random numbers between 1 and 69, inclusive (with no duplicates), and
+* five (5) distinct pseudo-random numbers between 1 and 69, and
-* one (1) pseudo-random number between 1 and 26, inclusive.
+* one (1) pseudo-random number between 1 and 26.

 to a PrettyTable_ .